 The application will create more details than we usually need.

-Note down the details we need and let's get on with it.
+Note down the details we need and let's get move on.

-Fakenamegenerator offers some options but I recommend to use other better and especially real email providers.
+Fakenamegenerator offers some options but I recommend to use other serivces and especially real email providers.

 If you are tempted to use popular services such as Gmail or Outlook you should know that the security controls are very high and often banned your account if you do not prove your identity.
 I recommend using smaller providers that have less controls.